rmunukutla/yadayada/README.md

 # Issues
 - Add in the symbols $ and % in input (and general formatting) when user is not editing that input box, type right to left

-- Darken rest of screen when removal overlay is open, make removal box in middle of screen, stop dropdown box from being z-indexed over it

 - Make input cards take up less space (flex-wrap, div the label and the input)

 - No save and continue when there is no input boxes